Kickers in football don't get a lot of attention and notoriety -- until they make a mistake or win a game with their leg.

 While there certainly isn't a lot of room for error, it's an extremely important position to the game.

-So, if you want to be a great football kicker, follow the advice above.
+So, if you want to be a great football kicker, follow the guide above.